BrianAllred/NYoutubeDL/README.md

 1. Create a new YoutubeDL client:

         var youtubeDl = new YoutubeDL();

 2. Options are grouped according to the youtube-dl documentation:

         youtubeDl.Options.FileSystem.Output = "/path/to/downloads/video.mp4";
         youtubeDl.Options.PostProcessing.ExtractAudio = true;
         youtubeDl.VideoUrl = "http://www.somevideosite.com/videoUrl";

         // Or update the binary
         youtubeDl.Options.General.Update = true;

         // Optional, required if binary is not in $PATH youtubeDl.YoutubeDlPath = "/path/to/youtube-dl";

+3. Options can also be saved and loaded.
+Only changed options will be saved.

+        File.WriteAllText("options.config", youtubeDl.Options.Serialize());
+        youtubeDl.Options = Options.Deserialize(File.ReadAllText("options.config"));

-3. Subscribe to the console output (optional, but recommended):
+4. Subscribe to the console output (optional, but recommended):

         youtubeDl.StandardOutputEvent += (sender, output) => Console.WriteLine(output);
         youtubeDl.StandardErrorEvent += (sender, errorOutput) => Console.WriteLine(errorOutput);

-4. Subscribe to download information updates (optional, but recommended).
-This is useful for UI data binding:
+5. Subscribe to download information updates.
+Hard subscription is optional, the DownloadInfo class implements INotifyPropertyChanged.

-		youtubeDl.Info.UpdateEvent += delegate { Console.WriteLine("Current download rate: " + youtubeDl.Info.DownloadRate); };
+        youtubeDl.Info.PropertyChanged += delegate { <your code here> };

-5. Start the download:
+6. Start the download:

         // Prepare the download (in case you need to validate the command before starting the download) string commandToRun = youtubeDl.PrepareDownload();

          // Just let it run
         youtubeDl.Download();

         // Or provide video url
         youtubeDl.Download("http://videosite.com/videoUrl");

         // Or start the download and monitor it using a process object Process ydlDownloadProcess = youtubeDl.Download();